 Each month, the Dolly’s Dream Project sponsors two dogs available for adoption at Humane Society of the Treasure Coast.
 When you choose to adopt one of these dogs, you and your new furry friend will receive:

-Click here to learn more about June Bug!
+Click here to learn more about Charley!

-Click here to learn more about Roselyn!
+Click here to learn more about Sloth!